dee-nix/Hyprland/README.md

 Nothing new with the dotfiles.

-As for the scripts they change the wallpapers from a given directiry oath on a keybind.
+As for the scripts they change the wallpapers from a given directiry path on a keybind.

 Will add more stuff later on.